Skip to content

 The MBBKA run a New Beekeepers course each year and this sells out very very quickly.

-The theory sessions are held at the Church of the Good Shepherd in Aylesbury over a 6 week period, with practical sessions running throughout the Spring and Summer.
+Theory sessions are held at the Stoke Mandeville Community Centre, Eskdale Road, Stoke Mandeville, HP22 5UJ over a 6 week period, with practical sessions running throughout the Spring and Summer at the MBBKA Training Apiary.

 Learn more about beekeeping